depixusgenome/wafbuilder/README.md

 to be implemented somewhere in one of the c++ sources, where *@nsname@* is the directory name.
 See '_module.template' for more details.

+The '.py' and '.ipynb' files are copied to the build directory such that the python module can be imported from there.

 ## The REQUIRE file

 This file uses the following format: